Little Samson: Retrospective coverage

 In retrospectives, Little Samson has been listed among the best NES games by IGN, USgamer, and Paste.
 AllGames Skyler Miller wrote that "Little Samson is a tour de force of excellent game design, attractive graphics and pure entertainment value."
 Club Nintendo described it as "a work worthy of admiration" and highlighted the large bosses, particularly the dragon enemy.
 Greatkev of Jeuxvideo.com praised the game's colorful graphics, gameplay, and soundtrack, but found the simple plot and lack of dialogue to be its weak points.
 Retro Gamer called it one of the most technically impressive NES games, citing its intricate sprites, enemy designs, and impressive levels.

 Hardcore Gaming 101s Michael Plasket lauded the game's visual appeal, music, gameplay mechanics, difficulty curve, and overall duration.
+Writing for Retro magazine, Jeremy Parish stated that "Little Samson is a true gem of a NES platformer, with some of the most stunning graphics and music ever seen on the system".
 GamesRadar+ listed it as one of the thirty games they wish had been included on the NES Classic Edition.
 Den of Geek regarded Little Samson as one of the most underrated NES titles, while Destructoids Zoey Handley gave positive remarks on the game's visuals and character animation fluidity but questioned some of its design choices.